 Yes.
 You can download the standalone compiler and other builds tools from the release page on GitHub

 Kotlin is an Object-Orientated language.
 However it has support for higher-order functions as well as lambda expressions and top-level functions.
-In addition, there are a good number of common functional language constructs in the standard Kotlin library (such as map, flatMap, reduce, etc.).
+In addition, there are a good number of common functional language constructs in the Kotlin Standard Library (such as map, flatMap, reduce, etc.).
 Also, there’s no clear definition on what a Functional Language is so we couldn’t say Kotlin is one.

 Kotlin supports generics.
 It also supports declaration-site variance and usage-site variance.
-Kotlin also does not have wildcard types.
+Kotlin does not have wildcard types.
 Inline functions support reified type parameters.

 No. They are optional.

 We believe it makes the code more readable.
 Besides, it enables some nice syntactic features.
 For instance, it is easy to leave type annotations out.
 Scala has also proven pretty well this is not a problem.

 No, they won’t.
 We can still implement suggestions for variable names, etc.